TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/ContentElements/AddingYourOwnContentElements.rst

 Defining the field in the TCE
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-An individual modification of the newly added field *tx_examples_main_category* to the TCA definition of the table *tt_content* can be done in the TCE (TYPO3 Core Engine) TSConfig.
-In most cases it is necessary to set the page id of the general storage folder (available as a plugin select box to select a starting point page until TYPO3 6.2).
-Tnen the examples extension will only use the content records from the given page id. :
+An individual modification of the newly added field *tx_examples_main_category*
+to the TCA definition of the table *tt_content* can be done in the TCE
+(TYPO3 Core Engine) TSConfig.
+In most cases it is necessary to set the page
+id of the general storage folder (available as a plugin select box to select a
+starting point page until TYPO3 v6.2).
+Then the examples extension will only use
+the content records from the given page id.

 .. code-block:: typoscript
    :caption: EXT:some_extension/Configuration/page.tsconfig